Milestones in your future

 Social Security Benefits If You've Been Married More Than Once

-According to the Administration of Aging (AOA), in their most recent published data, in 2010, there were approximately sixty million people aged 45 to 63.
-That large number of people born between 1946 and in 1964, the post-World War II population explosion, is called baby boomers.
-That was approximately 22% of the American population nationwide at that time.
-Today, the youngest of the baby boomers is edging in on their 50s; the oldest are approaching their eighth decade.
-There are several notable age milestones for baby boomers to be aware of and plan for.
+The large number of people born between 1946 and in 1964, the post-World War II population explosion, is called baby boomers.
+While the oldest of the baby boomers have reached 70 years of age, the youngest are just a few years into their 50s.
+There are several notable age milestones for baby boomers in their 50s and 60s to be aware of and plan for.

 When you were growing up, turning 13 transformed you into a teenager.
 At 16 years old, you were old enough to drive.
 The next major milestone for you was being able to vote and enlist in the military.
 But today's baby boomers have their own set of exciting rites of passage to look forward to and to embrace that make life even better than it already is.